Skagit County sues over timber harvest, teeing up fight over Washington’s forests – and money

 The Skagit County Prosecuting Attorney filed a lawsuit Monday over the state’s falling sustainable timber-harvest level, setting up a legal fight over the future of the state’s forests and the timber money that helps support rural communities across Western Washington.

-The complaint, filed Monday in Skagit County Superior Court, says the State Department of Natural Resources’ plan to lower logging-harvest levels on state-managed timber lands, which was adopted in early December, breaches the state’s financial duty to its trustees, including the county.
+The complaint, filed Monday in Skagit County Superior Court, says the State Department of Natural Resources’ plan to lower logging-harvest levels on state-managed timber lands, which was adopted in early December, breaches the state’s financial duty to its trust beneficiaries, including the county.

 “The numbers are going down dramatically,” said Will Honea, the senior deputy prosecuting attorney for Skagit County, referring to harvest levels and expected revenue from state-managed timber lands in Skagit County.
 “We’re presented with an incredibly confusing report on what’s going to happen in the future.”

-Note: Correction: Information in this article, published on Jan.
-1 was corrected Jan.
-2. A previous version of the story mischaracterized to whom attorney Will Honea said the Department of Natural Resources needs to better explain its finances and assets.
-Honea said trustees have an obligation to fully explain their finances and assets to trust beneficiaries.